vutranquangminh/certificates/Harvard University/cs50-introduction-to-programming-with-scratch/cs50-introduction-to-programming-with-scratch-description.md

 Completing this course strengthened my understanding of fundamental programming principles and gave me hands-on experience in algorithmic thinking, modular design, and interactive development.
 I highly recommend this course to anyone beginning their journey into computer science.

 ---

-Thank you for exploring my work!
-Feel free to connect, give feedback, or explore more of my projects. 🚀